pickyourtrail_logo

 • Entry fee: Around ฿100 (INR 230)

-• Best for: Peaceful temple visits and photography
+• Best for: Peaceful temple visits, photography, and cultural experiences

 • Best time to visit: Early morning or evening